markeastman/Tabella/version_8/README.md

-# Tabella version 7
+# Tabella version 8
-Extends the spring boot app to use user store and logon
+We have now used a bootstrap theme to layout the pages in a more user friendly way